Kickers Fall, 3-1, to Spokane Velocity on the Road

 Richmond faced an early deficit as goals from Medgy Alexandre and Jack Denton put Spokane up 2-0 in the opening 20 minutes of play.
 The Kickers responded before halftime with a quality team goal finished by Tarik Pannholzer to cut the deficit in half.
 Despite holding the advantage in shots on goal, Richmond could not find the second half equalizer, with Spokane tallying a third goal in the 57th minute.

-Spokane was led by Jack Denton who scored Spokane's second goal in the 16th minute and eventually led to the home side win.
+Spokane was led by Jack Denton who scored Spokane's second goal and eventual winner in the 16th minute.

 Breaking Down The Action